WomenWhoCodeCincy/open-to-opportunities/README.md

 <br/>

 ### Template
 Want to add your name?
-If you identify as an under represented group in tech and are interested in opportunties by folks hiring in Cincinnati, feel free to email your information to our maintainer [sierra](mailto:sierra@womenwhocode.com) or use this template to open a PR!
+If you identify as a member of an under represented group in tech and are interested in job opportunties with folks hiring in Cincinnati (or otherwise!), feel free to email your information to our maintainer [sierra](mailto:sierra@womenwhocode.com) or use this template to open a PR!
 Please add your name alphabetically by last name.

 Currently available social media icons: email, LinkedIn, Github, portfolio / personal site, Twitter
 ```